Narrative

 Hebrews 4:9-10

-A Sabbath rest remains for God’s people, pointing to eternal rest found in Christ, the ultimate fulfillment.
+A future Sabbath rest remains for God’s people, showing that the rest in Exodus 16:23 points forward to ultimate rest in Christ.

 Glossary